Update or install the Telraam software yourself.

 - Improved installation interface

-- Automatic redirection of the system to the best wifi connection
+- Forcing the telraam to the best wifi connection

 You can update your Telraam yourself, and download the latest software version on the micro SD card of your Telraam.
-To do this, follow the instructions below.
+This is only possible with a Raspberry Pi 3 (some people try to download the new software version with a Raspberry Pi 4 but it won't work).

 Step 1: Remove the SD card from the black box